Latent State Inference in a Spatiotemporal Generative Model: Experiments and Results

-To test the models' generalization capabilities, a new static context vector $\mathbf{s}^\prime$ was generated, by drawing from all decimal values between $0.2$ and $1.0$, that is, $\{0.2, \dots, 1.0\}$ (see Figure \ref{experiments_and_results:fig:context_inference}, top right-most).
-All models were trained five times and evaluated on a test set consisting of 20 sequences made up of 140 time steps each.
-Reasonable activity was induced into the models by applying 50 steps of teacher forcing, followed by 90 steps of closed loop prediction for which an average MSE over all test examples and spatial locations was computed.
+To test the models' generalization capabilities, 16 new static context vectors $\mathbf{s}^\prime$ have been generated by drawing from $\{0.2, 0.3, \dots, 1.0\}$ (e.g. see \autoref{experiments_and_results:fig:context_inference}, top right-most).
+All models were evaluated on 50 sequences -- made up of 120 time steps each -- per $\mathbf{s}^\prime$.
+Reasonable activity was induced into the models by applying 30 steps of teacher forcing, followed by 90 steps of closed loop prediction for which an average MSE over all test examples and spatial locations was computed.
+For DISTANA + AT, the static context has been inferred before the testing on 50 separate sequences, using a history length of $H=30$, one optimization cycle ($c = 1$), and an inference learning rate of $\eta=0.1$ for the first three epochs, and $\eta=0.01$ for the remaining seven epochs.